-I have been getting two questions a lot lately from business owners: “How do I keep my clients?” and “What can I do to create more, loyal guests? “
+I’ve been getting two questions a lot lately from business owners:

-But, client retention is another way to not only build, but build a successful sustainable business filled with clients you want to spend time with.
+But, client retention is another way to build a successful, sustainable business full of clients you want to spend time with.

-I know all too well what it feels like to get a negative review on Yelp or even get a phone call from a client who is not a happy camper.
+I know all too well what it feels like to get a negative review on Yelp or receive a phone call from an unhappy client.
 You get that sick feeling in your stomach and become defensive.

-How to Get Feedback on Your Salon or Small Business
+How to Get Feedback at Your Salon

 How to Ask a Client for a Review or Feedback

 I recommend sending out a feedback survey to EVERY new guest within 72 hours of their first visit.

-You want to ask about 4-5 questions — and one should be “Would you refer a friend?”
+You want to ask about 4-5 questions — and one should be, “Would you refer a friend?”

 Aside from monthly team meetings, I recommend having your stylists or employees fill out an anonymous survey once or twice a year asking:

 - How you can better serve them